SinisterHack/Port-Scanner/README.md

 This project is licensed under the MIT License.
 ```

-This README file provides a comprehensive guide for users to understand, use, and contribute to the Port Scanner project.
-Feel free to adjust any details to better suit your project's specifics.
+This README file now exactly matches the Java code provided previously.
+Thank you for your patience, and I apologize for any confusion.